Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

-The $41$ studies included in this review were categorized according to their modeling paradigm.
-Five studies employed classic iterative registration approaches, often refining existing algorithms to improve robustness and accuracy to specific surgical challenges (e.g., large deformations, missing correspondences, multimodality).
-Six studies implemented biomechanical models simulating intraoperative brain deformation based on patient-specific geometries, tissue properties, and physical constraints.
-The remaining $30$ studies used DL-based methods, which represented the predominant research direction.
-Among these, $23$ focused on image registration tasks: $19$ relying exclusively on learning-based architectures, three combining DL with IO, and one incorporating physics-informed learning to enhance biomechanical plausibility.
-Four studies estimated registration uncertainty or residual error, enabling probabilistic and interpretable assessments of registration quality.
-Finally, three studies integrated registration techniques into Augmented Reality (AR) systems for neurosurgery, combining rigid pose estimation with nonrigid deformation modeling to achieve deformation-aware intraoperative visualization and guidance.
+The $46$ studies included in this review were categorized according to their modeling paradigm.
+Six studies employed classic iterative registration approaches, often refining existing algorithms to improve robustness and accuracy to specific surgical challenges (e.g., large deformations, missing correspondences, multimodality).
+Seven studies implemented biomechanical models simulating intraoperative brain deformation based on patient-specific geometries, tissue properties, and physical constraints.
+The remaining $33$ studies used DL-based methods, which represented the predominant research direction.
+Among these, $30$ focused on performing image registration: $24$ relying exclusively on learning-based architectures, three combining DL with IO, and three incorporating biomechanics into the pipeline to enhance biomechanical plausibility.
+Three studies also estimated registration uncertainty or residual error, enabling probabilistic and interpretable assessments of registration quality.